 We're told "The scales never lie" but actually, they do!

 Weight fluctuates greatly.
 Eating, drinking, bowel movements, urinating, and exercise all have an impact on your body's water composition.
-High-carb and high-salt foods often cause water retention aka weight gain, whereas exercise and excessive sweating cause temporary water loss aka weight loss.
-Boxers and other athletes have been know to "artificially" lose up to a whopping and very dangerous 30 lbs in the 4-5 days leading up to a pre-fight weigh-in.
-Only to then show up to the actual fight weighting 30 pounds more than the day before.
+High-carb and high-salt foods often cause water retention aka "weight gain", whereas exercise and excessive sweating cause temporary water loss aka" weight loss".
+Boxers and other athletes have been known to artificially lose up to a jaw-dropping and quite frankly, dangerous 30 lbs in the 4-5 days leading up to a pre-fight weigh-in.
+Only to then show up to the actual fight weighing 30 pounds more than the day before.

 When beginning an exercise program

 It's important to know, especially when beginning any sort of exercise program that includes weight training that you will almost certainly gain a little weight initially.
-Even more so if you've spent some time inactive.
-This for many can be extremely difficult and frustrating and before even giving it a chance, hop right off the healthy train and find themselves elbow deep in a tub of full fat ice cream!
+Even more so if you've spent quite some time inactive.
+This for many can be extremely difficult and frustrating for those using scales as a measure of progress.

 Alternative methods to track your progress

-If your goal be to tone up and drop body fat, ditch the scales and use body fat callipers to accurately measure you body fat percentage.
+If your goal is to tone up and drop body fat, ditch the scales and use body fat calipers to accurately measure your body fat percentage.

 Check out how at: fitwatch